Outline and Objectives

 This workshop will explore these emerging user-centric tools, particularly focusing on individualized models, adaptive control and planning algorithms, customizable designs and robotic interfaces, and human-informed online learning and optimization techniques.

-A prominent theme throughout the workshop is interdisciplinary collaboration, connecting the expertise of engineers, academics, occupational experts, and industry partners.
+A prominent theme throughout the workshop is interdisciplinary collaboration, connecting the expertise of academics, occupational experts, and industry partners.
 We aim to provide a platform for fruitful discussion, inspiring new perspectives and pathways for the community to successfully design and integrate individualized service, care, and physical assistive robots into society.

 Invited Speakers

-Dr. Sascha Wischniewski
+Dr. Sascha Wischniewski & Dr. Patricia Rosen

 Dr. Seunghoon Hwang

-Arizona State University (ASU), US.
+Post-Doc, Neurorobotics Lab, Arizona State University (US)

 Prof. Ana Luisa Trejos